 - Multiple Endings: The game has two endings depending on their alignment at the end of the game.
 The light side ending is canon.

 - Mutually Exclusive Power-Ups: After the alignment lock, you lose the ability to use Force Powers of the alignment opposite you.

 - No OSHA Compliance: Par for the course, considering this is Star Wars we're talking about here.
 Many of the game's levels are set in high places with no guardrails to prevent falls from great heights or have ridiculously Malevolent Architecture and have Kyle take the most dangerous route possible.
 A notable example occurs in the third level, where Kyle must reach his father's workshop by traversing past a giant pool of battery acid.
 That's right; Kyle's childhood home has a massive acid pool between the house and workshop.
 Lampshaded, of course, by Kyle.Kyle: This has got to be bad for my health.

-- Recurring Boss: If you fall to the Dark Side, you correct your previous mistake and destroy Yun.
+- Recurring Boss: If Kyle falls to the Dark Side, he corrects his previous mistake and destroys Yun.

 - Required Secondary Powers: Force Jump is lacking these in two ways; Jumping in a confined space will damage Kyle if he hits his head against the ceiling and jumping too high can cause fall damage.